Crossroads Film Festival: Naming

 The Crossroads Film Festival was named in part for the widely known area of Mississippi where Robert Johnson was said to have sold his soul to the devil.
 It is also a reference to hometown Jackson's role as a metropolitan hub of the New South.

+Virtual Crossroads 2020

+Due to low movie theatre attendance during the COVID-19 pandemic in 2020, the 21st Crossroads Film Festival was held completely virtually and involved a profit-share initiative to support filmmakers.
+Unlike previous years, was held from November 12 to December 15 on Eventive, an streaming platform that supports film festivals.